 - The trajectory file and its post-processing.
 Radial pair correlation functions, time auto-correlation and cross-correlation functions

-- From the trajectotry file to the macrospically observed physical properties of a system.
+- From the trajectory file to the macroscopically observed physical properties of a system.
 How to get the XRD pattern.
 Connection with neutron spin echo experiments

 - Applications.
 Getting experienced with the molecular simulation of physical systems and predicting their thermodynamic, dynamic, structural, conformational, transport, interfacial, and other properties

 - D.N.
 Theodorou and V.G.
 Mavrantzas, Multiscale modelling of Polymers (Oxford Univ.
 Press, Oxford, 2019), in preparation.